ea-sharing/freeforeveryone/README.md

-Git - fast, scalable, distributed revision control system
+Git - fast, scalable, distributed revision control system!
 =========================================================

 Git is a fast, scalable, distributed revision control system with an